getbubblenow/bubble-flexrouter/README.md

 and are intended for software developers.

 # Build bubble-flexrouter
+You can skip this step if you have a pre-built binary from one of the above ZIP files.

+If you want to build from source:

-Follow the [build instructions](BUILD.md) to build the bubble-flexrouter binary.
+ * Follow the [build instructions](BUILD.md) to build the bubble-flexrouter binary.

-On Windows, follow the [Windows build instructions](BUILD-windows.md).
+ * or, on Windows, follow the [Windows build instructions](BUILD-windows.md).

 # Installation
 There are a few steps to installation: